 A Poor Sort Of Memory

-As I revisit this place that raised me, I am flooded with recollections like these, blips of action among the stagnant boredom of my youth.
-I wonder if things always happened as I remember or have I conflated scenes from a storybook?
-Memory can be an unreliable narrator.
-Do I believe making a photograph will bring back some sort of truth?
+As I work, I embrace this unreliable narrator and use the tracings of my history to craft a new loose photographic fiction.
+Do I believe making photographs will bring back some sort of truth?
 My experience is the opposite.
 The pictures seem to take me further down the rabbit hole.
 And as the White Queen says to Alice,...“It’s a poor sort of memory that only works backwards.”

 BACK